Thursday, April 12, 2018

 Moroccan Chicken Tagine with Zucchini, Apricots and Olives

 This is one of my favorite things to make and eat.
-I developed the recipe over time, tweaking things here and there, and you can adapt it to your own taste as well.
+I developed the recipe over time, tweaking things here and there, and you can adapt it to your own taste.
 It looks like a lot of ingredients, but it's not complicated.
 You can play around with the spices and the amounts of them (I usually just eyeball it) as well as the different kind of veggies and fruits.
-Cherry tomatoes, sweet potato cubes, butternut squash chunks, chickpeas, a little ginger, dried plums (ok, prunes,) golden raisins and summer squash are all things that I've tried in this dish with great success.
+Tomatoes, sweet potato, butternut squash, chickpeas, a little ginger, dried plums (ok, prunes,) golden raisins and summer squash are all things that I've tried in this dish with great success.
 You can vary it to the season and your taste.
 This particular one is a little summery with the zucchini, mild olives and apricots.
-I decided to throw in a sweet potato I had lying around at the last minute.
 I use castelvetrano olives, which if you haven't tried, are amazing.
 I have seen die hard olive haters come around after trying them.
 They're mild, buttery and not overly briny.
 I serve it over a simple couscous with a sprinkling of parsley and a squeeze of lemon.
-Sometimes I add a little squeeze of harissa, a Tunisian spice blend.
+Sometimes I add a little harissa, a Tunisian spice blend.
 It's available in most markets and comes in a tube or jar but if you can't find it, it's totally optional so don't worry.
 It's a perfect meal either way.

 Moroccan Chicken Tagine with Apricots, Olives and Zucchini